How do I build a business intelligence app in Python?

 Instead of visualizing the data, you may want to write programs that automatically respond to the data.
 Once all of your data is in a central data warehouse this is fairly simple.
 Just break up your business logic into small and simple blocks that query the data and then send Slack notifications, Pagerduty alerts, or trigger some other business workflow’s view webhooks.

 Of course, you will also have to think about monitoring (each of these steps will fail, sooner or later.
 How do you know that it failed?), fault-tolerance (when things break - do you lose data?), scalability (because hopefully, your business will succeed and have more data), and flexibility (When the schema of your events changes, how easy is it to handle it?
 When you have to integrate a new data-source, how long does it take?)

 And another word of advice…

 I strongly advise to at least consider the possibility of using pre-built services to do parts of this for you.
-For example, you can use Alooma for the ETL part (Disclosure: I work at Alooma), and Redash or Periscope for the visualization part.
+For example, you can use Alooma as your ETL solution, and Redash or Periscope for the visualization part.
 It will let you focus on your business and on analyzing the data, instead of on building the infrastructure itself.

 Published at Quora.
 See Original Question here